sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/gke.md

 ## Overview

-The installation steps below will walk you through the steps using our examples overlay for GKE to deploy the Sourcegraph.
+The installation guide below will walk you through deploying Sourcegraph on Google Kubernetes Engine (GKE) using our GKE example overlay.

 The GKE overlay will: